Prasad-py/DLH_Project/README.md

 6. A custom en_dict file, along with the corresponding autoencoder models saved in the results folder, can be used to begin execution from the get_best_aes() method.
 7. Alternatively, a custom min_en_loss dictionary can be passed to the train_clf() method, in order to use specific autoencoder models saved in the results folder.
 8. The best classifiers for a custom clf_dict file can also be computed by running the cells in the 'Results' section.

+### Viewing Evaluations of All Models
+The evaluations of the complete set of autoencoder and classifier models can be viewed by
+1. Placing the /results/all_model_evaluations/clf_dict file in the main folder.
+This file replaces a file of the same name.
+2. In the Jupyter notebook, choose the dataset by setting the DATASET parameter in the 'Data' section.
+3. Run all the cells in the 'Environment', 'Data' and 'Results' sections.

 ## Results and Discussion

 Our replication study found that classifiers trained on the original data consistently performed better than those trained on encoded representations, which is different from the findings of the original DeepMicro paper.
 However, we did find that classifiers trained faster on the learned representations, supporting the second hypothesis.